-The camp started around 1882 when a prospector named Hanson Barnes found silver in the area.
-The first mine built was the North Carolina Mine in 1884, though almost 1000 claims were filed and the area was dotted with small operations.
-Its richest producer was the Cumberland Mine, which began mining for lead in 1884.
-Before long, the company was employing numerous miners and the town boomed.
-The camp soon boasted some 2,000 residents, a fine school, numerous merchants, several fraternal organizations, a jail, 7 brothels, and as many as 14 saloons.
+The camp started around 1882 when a prospector, Hanson Barnes, found silver in the area.
+The first mine built was the North Carolina Mine in 1884, though almost 1000 claims were filed, and the area was dotted with small operations.
+Its most prosperous producer was the Cumberland Mine, which began mining for lead in 1884.
+Before long, the company employed numerous miners, and the town boomed.
+The camp soon boasted about 2,000 residents, a good school, numerous merchants, several fraternal organizations, a jail, seven brothels, and as many as 14 saloons.

 Into this atmosphere came Martha Jane Cannary, better known as Calamity Jane.
 After having lived a “wildlife” in the boomtown of Deadwood, South Dakota, for several years, she tried for a short time to live an “honest” life running a restaurant in Castle City.
 But, this venture would be short-lived, and she soon returned to Deadwood.